ComicScrip/darmstadt-wallStreeter/README.md

 		- this will initiate multiple TCP clients.
 Some being "zero intelligence" traders (as in exercise 1), and other being Cyclic/Acyclic traders waiting for news.

 	4°) Run Journalist.java
-		- this will start publishig news to the message queue the Cyclic/acyclic traders are subscribed to.
+		- this will start publishing news to the message queue the Cyclic/acyclic traders are subscribed to.

 	5°) Now you should see asks and bids being sent as good/bad news arrives.
 In the meantime, you can use the user interface of a "zero intelligence" trader to build your ask/bids as you wish.